top of page

 Tree Rules

 Please don’t touch the buoys or tree.
 Sometimes the tree is crowded and people don’t see the many signs at night.
-We have several in place and make regular announcements but still find ourselves having to regularly remind guests.
+We have several in place and make periodic announcements but still find ourselves having to regularly remind guests.
 We are not saying it to embarrass anyone.
 We are saying it to protect the art, which is somebody’s property.
 Art is meant to be seen and not touched; however, often people are excited about the brilliant buoys and they forget.
 We get it!
 There is also an understandable desire to want to see the other side of the work.
 However, spinning buoys on metal traps causes serious scratches and damages to the art.
 We know that visitors are curious about the artistic process and want to explore further, but the very foundation that displays this outdoor exhibit makes the works especially vulnerable.
 Buoys with embellishments such as shells, sea glass and stones can appear to be strong, but the cold elements make them brittle and inherently more fragile.
 Because our buoys are intriguing and colorful, they may seem fun and interactive, especially to those who have the experience of exploration-themed displays in science centers.
 But these are not toys.
 They were created with great care over many, many hours as a labor of love for the visual enjoyment of all.
 Just as you would never touch a painting hanging on the wall of an indoor museum, please do not touch the buoys at this outdoor exhibition.
 The invisible traces left behind by the brushing of finger tips can carry sweat, oils and acids, all of which may transfer to the artwork.
 A clear coating has been applied to painted buoys to create a high gloss look, add UV protection from the sun, and to provide environmental physical protection, but repeated touching wears down this protective coating- and it can still scratch.
-We have 2,000 people a day that visit the tree which is on display for 8 weeks.
+We have 2,000 people a day that visit the tree which is on display for 7 weeks.
 If everyone spun or touched the buoys the results would be catastrophic.
 For all the reasons stated above, PLEASE respect the art work.
 It is the responsibility of adults to control children in their company and keep pets far away from the art.
 Do not let a pet get close or “lift a leg” on a child’s buoy! (row 1 is all kids’ work).
 It has happened and it’s not ok.
 The tree is a joyful place with friendly volunteer docents on duty monitoring and taking photos at night.
 We never want this community exhibit to have “guards” or a velvet rope or fence around it.
 We simply need cooperation to insure that it can continue to be enjoyed by all without causing damages to the works.
 Thank you so much for your cooperation.

 Project Goals